qdrant/landing_page/qdrant-landing/content/articles/exploration-api.md

 Some forms of diversity sampling are already used in the industry and are known as [Maximum Margin Relevance](https://python.langchain.com/docs/integrations/vectorstores/qdrant#maximum-marginal-relevance-search-mmr) (MMR).
 Techniques like this were developed to enhance similarity on a universal search API.
-However, there is still room for improvement, particularly regarding diversity retrieval.
+However, there is still room for new ideas, particularly regarding diversity retrieval.
 By utilizing more advanced vector-native engines, it could be possible to take use cases to the next level and achieve even better results.